 The group has seven operational projects under its portfolio as on March 2020 including four toll projects, two annuity projects and one OMT (operate-maintain-transfer) project.
-Additionally, 11 HAM projects are in underconstruction/implementation stage.
+Additionally, out of total 11 HAM projects, 10 projects are in under-construction/implementation stage.
 In the past, PIL has extended need-based support to its SPVs, if required, especially to Ghaziabad-Aligarh Expressways Private Limited (GAEPL), PNC Delhi Industrial Infra Private Limited and PNC Bareilly Nainital Highways Private Limited.
-However, going forward, an improvement in operating performance of these SPVs is expected and will remain crucial for minimising PIL's support.
+However, going forward, due to improvement in performance of these SPVs is expected and will remain crucial for minimising PIL's support.
 In GAEPL, PIL and PNC Infra Holdings Limited had signed share purchase agreements (SPAs) for divestment of its stake in the project.
 However, the said SPA stands lapsed, as the validity of the SPA expired before the closure of the deal and the parties have decided not to extend the validity further.
 The company along with its co-promoters have initiated fresh discussions with another prospective investor who has evinced interest in the project asset.
-The discussions are under way and the company expects the deal to be consummated by FY21.
+The discussions are under way and the company expects the deal to be consummated in FY21.

-During FY21, PIL may also be required to extend support to some of its SPVs due to the Covid-19 pandemic and its repercussions on the economic activity in general.
-However, given the healthy liquidity position of PIL and its demonstrated track record of supporting its SPVs in the past, it is well placed to provide such need-based support.
+During FY21, PIL may also be required to extend support to some of its SPVs/ associated companies due to the Covid-19 pandemic and its repercussions on the economic activity in general.
+However, given the healthy liquidity position of PIL and its demonstrated track record of supporting its SPVs in the past, it is well placed to provide such need-based support, if required.